fizalihsan/fizalihsan.github.io/source/technology/java-concurrency.md

 * `Runnable` & `Callable` - represent abstract computation tasks.
 Runnable neither returns results nor throws exception
 * `Future` - represents lifecycle of a task and provides methods to test whether the task completed/cancelled/result available.
   * Future.get() call blocks until the result is available
-  * Instead of polling on Futures, use CompletionService
+  * Instead of polling on Futures, use `CompletionService`
 * **Periodic tasks**
   * `Timer` - supports only absolute timing
-    * If a recurring TimerTask is scheduled to run every 10 ms and another Timer-Task takes 40 ms to run, the recurring task either (depending on whether it was scheduled at fixed rate or fixed delay) gets called four times in rapid succession after the long-running task completes, or “misses” four invocations completely.
+    * If a recurring TimerTask is scheduled to run every 10 ms and another TimerTask takes 40 ms to run, the recurring task either (depending on whether it was scheduled at fixed rate or fixed delay) gets called four times in rapid succession after the long-running task completes, or “misses” four invocations completely.
 Scheduled thread pools address this limitation by letting you provide multiple threads for executing deferred and periodic tasks.
     * Timer thread doesn’t catch the exception, so an unchecked exception thrown from a TimerTask terminates the timer thread.
 * `ScheduledThreadPoolExecutor` - supports only relative timing.
 Always prefer this over Timer.